Younger Infant Educators – Classroom Arnahvot (Bunnies)

 Caroline Goldstein, Tavia Moore, Rochelle Packard, MaryAnn Runco, Garnet Starr, Holli Stegner and David Warga

 Early Learning Center Operations

-Julie has been working at Beth Shalom for 11 years and recently received her Child Development Associates degree.
-She finds working here to be fulfilling.
+Julie has a Child Development Associates degree and has been working at Beth Shalom for over 10 years.
 Her favorite teaching moment was when she received the job of Studio Educator.
-Julie loves Hop on Pop by Dr. Seuss, and outside of Beth Shalom she rides horses, goes fishing, enjoys outdoor cooking, and the Pittsburgh Penguins!
+Julie loves Hop on Pop by Dr. Seuss.
+Outside of Beth Shalom she rides horses, goes fishing, enjoys outdoor cooking, and the Pittsburgh Penguins!
 Her favorite thing about Beth Shalom is that she has become like sisters with her other Beth Shalom educators.

 Elaine has a BS in Applied Math, Engineering, and Physics, and a Masters Degree in Mechanical Engineering.
 After working in the industry, she spent four years teaching at a preschool.
 In the mid-1990s she mixed her former jobs together, found her true calling in science education, and has taught in a multitude of venues ever since.
 When she isn’t spending time with her husband and daughter, Elaine can often be found tending her garden and photographing insects.